heapwolf/Porter/README.md

 ```
 Any arbitrary function can be applied to assert the inbound and outbound data of a request, as seen above.
 If a validating function returns anything other than true, it is considered invalid and the callback for the resource will will have its 'error' parameter populated with either the exception or the return value of the validator.

-### Specifying settings that apply to all calls that get made...
+### Specifying settings that apply to all calls that get made.

 ```javascript
 var porter = Porter({